victronenergy/victron-press/README.md

 - `GITHUB_BRANCH`.
 Required.
 The branch name containing the Markdown files.
 - `SENTRY_DSN_FRONTEND`.
 Optional.
 Sentry DSN for logging errors that occur in the frontend.
 - `SENTRY_DSN_BACKEND`.
 Optional.
 Sentry DSN for logging errors that occur in the frontend.
+- `DOCS_BASE_URL`.
+Required.
+Base url of where the documentation is located.

 #### Running with Docker